hibbitts-design/grav-skeleton-helios-course-hub/README.md

 ## Features

-- Ready-to-use course companion website with the clean Helios theme
+- Ready-to-use course companion website with the modern Helios theme
 - Support for single or multiple courses from one site
 - Built-in shortcodes for embedding content (iFrames, Google Slides, PDFs, H5P, Embedly)
 - Responsive iframe/video containers with 16:9 aspect ratio
 - Embedly card support with automatic dark/light theme detection
 - Alphabetical topics index with auto-generated A–Z navigation
-- Git Sync plugin included for syncing site content with a GitHub or Codeberg repository
+- Git Sync plugin included for syncing site content with GitHub, Codeberg, or similar Git hosting service
-- Automatic "Edit this Page" link option provided by the Helios Theme
+- Automatic "Edit this Page" link option provided by the Helios Theme, with support for both GitHub and Codeberg repositories
 - Customizable CSS and JavaScript via the bundled Helios Course Hub plugin
 - Admin panel styling customizations (increased font sizes and toolbar icon scaling)

-If you prefer not to write Markdown directly, the optional [Grav Premium Editor Pro](https://getgrav.org/premium/editor-pro) provides a visual block editor for editing pages.

 ## Git Sync & Open Editing

-The skeleton includes the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), which keeps your site content automatically in sync with a GitHub or GitLab repository.
+The skeleton includes the [Git Sync plugin](https://github.com/trilbymedia/grav-plugin-git-sync), which keeps your site content automatically in sync with a GitHub or Codeberg repository.
 This enables a full open-authoring workflow:

 - Content editors can work directly in the Grav Admin or commit changes via Git
 - The Helios Theme's **"Edit this Page"** option adds a link on each page that takes readers directly to the corresponding source file in your repository for quick edits or contributions

+If you prefer not to write Markdown directly, the optional [Grav Premium Editor Pro](https://getgrav.org/premium/editor-pro) provides a visual block editor for editing pages.

 ## Single Course Setup (Default)